 How Do You Get To Angel Falls?

-Purchasing a package tour that includes the trek to the Falls, as well as accommodations, flights, and meals, is the easiest and most cost-effective way to see the natural marvel.
-Most visitors who come to Canaima do so through these package tours, and the tours that include airfare are the most convenient for travelers, since flights tend to sell out far in advance.
+Purchasing a package tour that includes the trek to the falls, as well as accommodations, flights, and meals, is the easiest and most cost-effective way to see the natural marvel.
+Most visitors who visit Canaima do so through these package tours.
+The tours that include airfare are the most convenient for travelers, since flights tend to sell out far in advance.

 Osprey Expeditions is another highly rated tour operator that offers treks to Angel Falls and other popular vantage points along the way.
 The company also assists with airport transfers to and from Canaima.

 Another way to visit the falls is to go through a lodge.
 Wakü Lodge is one of the better boutique lodges in the region and offers customized packages for visiting Angel Falls.
 Many of these packages include airfare to and from Puerto Ordaz.

 You can also book a flyover tour of the falls if the boat ride is too much of a time commitment.

 When Is The Best Time To Visit?

 Again, we advise you to read the U.S. State Department’s advisory on traveling to Venezuela at this time.